kleros/kleros-docs/developer/light-curate.md

 }
 ```

-The JSON file for the object is composed of the its metadata and fields.
+The JSON file for the object is composed of its metadata and fields.

 * Metadata \(columns\): An array describing each of the items columns \(what's its type, name, description, etc.\)
 * Values \(values\): An object mapping the column name to the value.